kuancheen/anti-gravity-global-workflows/README.md

 ## 📋 Available Workflows

-### 1. New Project Initialization (`/new-project-init`)
+### 1. Project Setup and Compliance Audit (`/new-project-init`)

-**Purpose**: Automatically sets up a new project with all required documentation and GitHub integration.
+**Purpose**: Automatically sets up a new project OR audits an existing project for compliance with latest global workflow standards.

 **What it does**:
-- ✅ **Reviews existing projects** for compliance with workflow standards
+- ✅ **Compliance Audit**: Reviews existing projects for required files, headers, and automation.
-- ✅ Recommends changes for non-compliant projects
+- ✅ **Auto-Fix Recommendations**: Offers to create missing files, update headers, and copy local workflows.
-- ✅ Initializes Git repository with `.gitignore`
+- ✅ Initializes Git repository with `.gitignore`.
-- ✅ Creates GitHub repository with **name confirmation**
+- ✅ Creates GitHub repository with **name confirmation**.
-- ✅ Generates GitHub Actions workflow for **GitHub Pages** (optional for web apps)
+- ✅ Generates GitHub Actions workflow for **GitHub Pages** (optional).
-- ✅ Sets up **local workspace workflows** by copying global templates
+- ✅ Sets up **local workspace workflows** by copying global templates.
-- ✅ Generates `README.md` with project structure
-- ✅ Creates `CHANGELOG.md` following [Keep a Changelog](https://keepachangelog.com/) format
-- ✅ Adds `LICENSE` file with copyright
+- ✅ Generates `README.md`, `CHANGELOG.md`, and `LICENSE` following the latest standards.
-- ✅ Sets up initial version (**v0.0.1 (Beta)**)
+- ✅ Sets up initial version (**v0.0.1 (Beta)**).
-- ✅ Commits and pushes to GitHub (with user confirmation)
+- ✅ Commits and pushes to GitHub (with user confirmation).

 **When to use**:
-- Starting any new Google Anti-Gravity project
+- Starting any new Google Anti-Gravity project.
-- Reviewing an existing project for compliance with workflow standards
+- **Reviewing an existing project** (especially older ones) for compliance with workflow standards.

-**How to use**: Type `/new-project-init` when creating a new project
+**How to use**: Type `/new-project-init` in any project directory.

 ---